ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

         return img_unwarped
 ```

-The controller then uses HUD (for Heads Up Display) component to blend the lane area with the original *undistorted* image, and write the radius of curvature and center offset.
+The controller then uses HUD (for Heads Up Display) component to blend the "unwarped" lane area with the original *undistorted* image, and write the radius of curvature and center offset onto the image.

 ```
 ###